-At CodeFuel, we are experts in mobile publishing, and over the years, we collected from our customers and researched what works and what doesn’t when monetizing apps and mobile sites.
+At CodeFuel, we are experts in mobile publishing.
+Over the years, we collected from our customers and researched what works and doesn’t when monetizing apps and mobile sites.
 Whether you are trying to monetize your app or your mobile site, there are some tips to consider:

 - User engagement is critical: If user engagement is high, it means users are happy.
 This is especially true for app publishers.
-The more time the user spends in the app, the more likely they will purchase.
+The more time users spend in the app, the more likely they will purchase.

-- Reward loyal users: Discounts and perks can help convert users that are not comfortable with in-app purchases.
-Also, users visiting your mobile site are more likely to purchase if they are offered “mobile-only” promotions.
+- Reward loyal users: Discounts and perks can help convert users who are uncomfortable with in-app purchases.
+Also, users visiting your mobile site are more likely to purchase if offered “mobile-only” promotions.

-- Create a community: People love to interact on their mobiles, and some sites and apps thrive with communities.
+- Create a community: People love interacting on their mobiles, and some sites and apps thrive with communities.
 Users tend to purchase more when they belong to an online community.

 Checklist to create the perfect mobile advertising campaign